MAKING SOUL

 Please contact me for more information on speaking engagements.

-“Cultivating Belonging Through “inner work": Insights from Gloria Anzaldúa’s Borderlands” Trinity University, November 2024 (left).
+“Cultivating Belonging Through “inner work": Insights from Gloria Anzaldúa’s Borderlands” Trinity University, November 2024 (top).

-Thrive In and Beyond Higher Ed Offerings
+Higher Ed Offerings

 A holistic approach to supporting communities within higher education through coaching, workshops, and consulting.